 There are side effects to the antiretrovirals that people take for HIV.
 Suppressed appetites are common.
 Depression is a possible consequence of the drugs and almost certainly the fact of being infected with a deadly and incurable disease.
-Studies have so far been relatively small regarding cannabis and HIV use, but they do indicate that “cannabinoids [are] a class of agents with the potential to improve quality of life and health care outcomes among patients with HIV/AIDS.”
+Studies have so far been relatively small regarding cannabis and HIV use, but they do indicate that “cannabinoids [are] a class of agents with the potential to improve quality of life and health care outcomes among patients with AID’s and HIV.”

 Marijuana is a well-known appetite increaser, both raising the desire for food and the pleasure of eating.
 Weight loss is very common in people who have developed AIDS, the consequence of an HIV infection in its active phase.
 Managing weight is connected to survival, so any drug that helps people eat more is a helpful one.

-One study found that people who used “marijuana for therapeutic purposes were significantly more likely than recreational-only users to have experienced HIV/AIDS-related illness or other illnesses in the past 12 months”.
 This suggests that people with the disease find that it is therapeutic.
 Considering the lengths they will go to in obtaining the often illegal drug, suggests that it is an effective and worthwhile drug to use.

 The pain suffered by HIV/AIDS patients has not been shown to be relieved by marijuana use.
 There is a lot of anecdotal evidence to this effect.
 In one study of HIV infected people found that nearly 60 percent of them had used marijuana in the last 6 months.
 This is significantly higher than the healthy population.